mridarora/CS1XA3/README.md

                              by the user.
        4.2 **Execution**   : This feature can be executed by entering 3. as the first input when prompted to do so and
                              entering the extension of the file on the second attempt.

+### 5. Custome Feature
+       5.1 First custom feature will incorporate security feature in project_analyze.sh file.
+If the user enters the correct password, only then he/she will be allowed to execute the file.
+Also the user will have an option to change the password.
+       5.2

 ###### ***Note*** All features will have statements giving user the instructions on the type of input the user can enter.